Washington Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

-Yes, your vehicle is insured when you ship it through us.
-All carriers we work with must carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
-Before your shipment begins, we verify that each carrier's insurance is valid and active for the full duration of your transport.
+Yes, your vehicle is insured when you ship with us.
+All carriers we work with are required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Before your shipment begins, we verify that each carrier's insurance is valid and active for the entire duration of your transport.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.